-- C6.5.3 Where learning outcomes for a module have been matched and the credit awarded, the student will be allowed exemption and will be exempted from completing the module with the University. - C6.5.4 The contractual nature of APCL means that once the student has been awarded the credit, they must accept it as part of the programme profile and cannot subsequently take additional modules in the hope of replacing credit awarded by APCL. - C6.5.5 The contractual nature of APEL means that once the student's application has been approved, they must see the process through.
-If the APEL assessment is failed they may resubmit or may elect to take the module assessment for which exemption is being sought. - C6.5.6 Students may not simultaneously apply for APCL/APEL and study the module(s) in question
+- C6.5.3 Where learning outcomes for a module have been matched and the credit awarded, the student will be allowed exemption and will be exempted from completing the module with the University. - C6.5.4 The contractual nature of RPL means that once the student has been awarded the credit, they must accept it as part of the programme profile and cannot subsequently take additional modules in the hope of replacing credit awarded by RPL. - C6.5.5 The contractual nature of RPL means that once the student's application has been approved, they must see the process through.
+If the RPL assessment is unsuccessful they may resubmit or to take the module for which exemption is being sought. - C6.5.6 Students may not simultaneously apply for RPL and study the module(s) in question